Structure of unital 3-fields: 3-vector spaces and unital 3-algebras

 \section{3-vector spaces and unital 3-algebras}

-Let us define a ternary analogue of the concept of a vector space.
+We start by defining a ternary analogue of the concept of a vector space.

-\begin{definition} A 3-\emph{vector space} consists of a commutative 3-group of vectors, $V$, a unital 3-field $\mathbb{F}$ as well as an action of $\mathbb{F}$ on $V$.
-Furthermore, $1v=v$ for all $v\in V$, and the (ternary analog of) usual distributivity relations are supposed to hold.
+\begin{definition} A 3-\emph{vector space} consists of a commutative 3-group of vectors, $V$, a unital 3-field $\mathbb{F}$ as well as an action of $\mathbb{F}$ on $V$ (so hat $f(gv)=(fg)v$ for all $f,g\in\mathbb{F}$ and $v\in V$).
+Furthermore, $1v=v$ for all $v\in V$, and the (ternary analog of the) standard distributivity laws hold.
 Linear mappings between 3-vector spaces are defined in the obvious way. \end{definition}